CodeFrite/gameboy-go/docs/execution_flow_chart.md

   - go.sum
 ```

-It has only one go module named `gameboy-go` which contains two packages: `debugger` and `gameboy`.
+It has only one go module named `gameboy-go` which contains three packages: `gameboy`, `debugger` & `datastructure`.
 The whole module is versioned in the same git repository.

 To have access to the gameboy package from the debugger package, I have to import it in the `debugger.go` file: